Welcome to Subsea Systems Institute

-The Subsea Systems Institute (SSI) was established in 2015 as a Texas Center of Excellence under the RESTORE Act and collaboration between the University of Houston, Rice University and the Johnson Space Center (NASA).
-In addition, the SSI and the University of Houston has partnerships with the Lone Star Community College, Texas Southwest University, Houston Community College, and other colleges to lead research and develop training and educational programs to accelerate energy related workforce development in critical areas for the state of Texas.
+Subsea Systems Institute (SSI) was established in 2015 as a Texas Center of Excellence under the RESTORE Act and is a collaboration between the University of Houston, Rice University and Johnson Space Center (NASA).
+In addition, SSI and the University of Houston have partnerships with Lone Star Community College, Texas Southern University, Houston Community College and other colleges to lead research and develop training and educational programs to accelerate energy related workforce development in critical areas for the state of Texas.

-The Terms of Reference for SSI are developed within the activity of offshore energy development, including improving sustainable/safe development, with a particular focus on the Gulf of Mexico.
+The purpose of SSI is to focus on offshore energy development, including improving sustainable/safe development, particularly in the Gulf of Mexico.
 The vision and objectives for the institute are to:

 As a result of the DeepWater Horizon incident, President Obama signed into law the Resources and Ecosystems Sustainability, Tourist Opportunities and Revived Economies of the Gulf Coast States Act, otherwise known as the RESTORE Act.

-The RESTORE Act established the Restoration Trust Fund, which allocated 2.5 percent of the money received in civil penalties for the creation of Centers of Excellence in the five Gulf Coast states to further Gulf coast science, monitoring and technology.
+The RESTORE Act established the Restoration Trust Fund, which allocated 2.5% of the money received in civil penalties to create Centers of Excellence in the five Gulf Coast states to further Gulf coast science, monitoring and technology.

 Then-Governor Rick Perry and the Texas Commission on Environmental Quality (TCEQ) awarded the funds (roughly $4.1 million) for the Texas Center of Excellence to the consortium partners of the University of Houston, Rice University, and NASA Johnson Space Center.